rcbops/rackspace_privatecloud_jobs/software-developer-fleet-management.md

-The ideal candidates must be interested in solving operational problems at scale with respect to system operation and cloud operation thorough automation, including but not limited to things like hands free automation, inventory management, configuration management, and AI or AI-like tools along with serverless technologies.
+The ideal candidates must be interested in solving operational problems at scale with respect to system operation and cloud operation thorough automation, including but not limited to things like hands-free automation, inventory management, configuration management, and AI or AI-like tools along with serverless technologies.

 ### Responsibilities:

-- Write clean, working code.
+- Take ownership of a feature/bug and work independently to implement.
-- Write tests for the code you just wrote ( unit / functional / integration tests ).
+- Write clean, robust, maintainable code.
-- Review code in gerrit.
+- Develop tests for your code, using unit, functional, and integration approaches.
-- Take ownership of a feature/bug and working independently to implement it in the fleet management project context.
+- Review code in Gerrit.
-- Co-design solutions with the team and with users including other OpenStack teams.
+- Co-design solutions with the team, users, and other OpenStack teams.
 - Implement proof of concept, prototypes, and production-grade software.
 - Take part in discussion on various topics relating to the project.
-- Take part in team meetings and upstream (openstack) meetings and discussions with other projects.
+- Take part in team meetings and upstream (OpenStack) meetings and discussions with other projects.
 - Help other team members on issues they are stuck on or mentoring OSIC team members.
-- Work independently and use irc/vidyo/skype etc as the primary means of communication with the team.
+- Comfortable in using irc/vidyo/skype etc as the primary means of communication with the team.
 - Facilitate design discussions with developers from Rackspace as well as the OpenStack community and documents own designs with blueprints.
 - Collaborate with other developers, quality engineers (QE), ops engineers and support engineers to ensure smooth deployment, continual operation and fanatical support of quality software.
 - Be a positive influence on the team.